animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{sdg-name}'s support for {data-store-name}'s Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.
+Spring Data for GemFire's support for GemFire's Snapshot Service begins with the `<gfe-data:snapshot-service>` element from the `<gfe-data>` XML namespace.